Anchorite?

 Attached to a village, listening to prayer requests, and praying meant the anchorite understood the local community.

 Visiting priests might stop by to ask about the village’s needs.
-(One teacher said John Wesley’s evangelism success was due to visiting the local anchorite when he arrived to learn of needs).
+(Some said John Wesley’s evangelism success was due to visiting the local anchorite for information.)

 They meditated on the Bible, catechism, or prayer books.
 Some, like Julian of Norwich, had visions and wrote them down.